Miami Dolphins offense might have a 'problem' unseen by team in years

 That perhaps a big problem (nonproblem) this offense will have is figuring out how to distribute the ball so as to keep all the players with an appetite for scoring touchdowns well fed.

 "I feel right now that we legitimately have two groups of receivers that can play at a high level for us," Tannehill said.
-"So if we want to sub somebody out and keep fresh legs in there, or if someone goes down — whatever the case may be — I don’t feel like there’s really going to be much of a drop off from production or ability with the group that we have.
+"So if we want to sub somebody out and keep fresh legs in there, or if someone goes down — whatever the case may be — I don’t feel like there’s really going to be much of a drop-off from production or ability with the group that we have.

 "We have a really deep room right now."